 - Does the injury place any permanent, lifelong limits on your physical abilities?

-The insurance company, on the other hand, is likely to use an algorithm to calculate a number automatically.
-They use a computer and plug in variables relating to your injury.
+On the other hand, the insurance company is likely to use an algorithm to calculate a number automatically.
+They use a computer and plugin variables relating to your injury.
 The computer then gives a dollar amount.
 The insurance company’s number is often lower than your lawyer’s number.

 This is because the insurance company’s number is often closer to an “average” for injuries like yours, while your lawyer is using your specific circumstances to argue that the actual impact of your injury is worse than a computer program can show.

 Usually, the negotiation process above is all that’s needed, and you never have to go to court at all.
-If you and the insurance company cannot work out an agreement, however, trial may be the best option.
+If you and the insurance company cannot work out an agreement, a trial may be the best option.
 In this case, the jury will ultimately decide the amount you receive.
-But juries in some counties are more generous while those in other counties are more conservative.
-Your lawyer can help you understand your odds in your particular case and help you decide whether trial is a good idea.

 Have you been injured?
 John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+Fill out the form to your right or call us to get your FREE consultation today.